munificent/magpie/doc/site/markdown/language/flow-control.markdown

 The expression after `for` is evaluated *once* before the loop starts.
 The result of that should be an object that implements the `Iterable` interface. `Iterable` has one method, `iterate`, that is expected to return an object that implements `Iterator`.

 An iterator generates a series of values.
-It has two methods, `next` and `current`. `next` will be called before each loop iteration (including the first) and advances the iterator to its next position.
+It has two members, a `next()` method and a `current` getter. `next()` will be called before each loop iteration (including the first) and advances the iterator to its next position.
 If the iterator is out of values, it returns `false` and the clause fails, otherwise it returns `true`. `current` returns the current value that the iterator is sitting on.

 Each iteration of the loop, Magpie will advance the iterator and bind the current value to a variable.
-That variable will only be in scope inside the body of the loop.
+The variable is scoped within the body of the loop.
 What this means is that a loop like:

     :::magpie
     for item = collection do print(item)